The metric / visualization pirate 'rules'

 • We think it’s better to ask many patients What do you like our hospital, graded 1-4 and get a daily score, than to do deep interviews that we get the result from every week or month.

-• We think it’s better to count the number of patients per day, knowing that they all represents average of average, than to get a exact financial report in the end of the month
+• We think it’s better to count the number of patients per day, knowing that they all represent averages, than to get an exact financial report at the end of the month

 • We rather count the number of new patients per day as an indicator of marketing improvements than see an increase of the financial bottom line at the end of each month

 Note that this goes for our visualized metrics.
-We still compare and follow up slower running metrics too, but that for another reason.
+We still compare and follow up slower running metrics too, but that’s for another reason.

-The reason we strive for quick moving metrics, even though they might be simplified, is that it makes the data interesting and relevant.
-If the data moves once per month people loose interest.
+The reason we strive for quick-moving metrics, even though they might be simplified, is that it makes the data interesting and relevant.
+If the data moves once per month people lose interest.

 Summary

-Using these “rules” we have found that the visualized metrics we are using becomes much more relevant, useful and interesting to everyone that we show it too.
+Using these “rules” we have found that the visualized metrics we are using become much more relevant, useful and interesting to everyone that we show it to.

 Underlying which metrics we choose lies a strive to only do things that will make an impact on the things that we are tracking.
 That’s another blog post, but basically we ask (thank you Dr Hubbard):